zhang-mickey/Skating-recognition-ML4QS/README.md

 ### U-tree to handle a continuous state space
 dynamically discretizes the state space by means of a state tree

+We build the tree by starting with a single node (i.e. a leaf): all continuous states are mapped to one discrete state.

+For each leaf, we investigate whether a split could be beneficial.
+Hereto, we iterate over all attributes Xi and sort the data according to the values of that attribute.
+We consider a split at each point in the ordered list of values and test for a significant difference between the Q-values in the two resulting sets using a Kolmogorov Smirnov test.
+We store both the p-value and the split criterion of the split with the lowest p-value

 #### apple watch导出数据
 Apple Health 导出为 CSV 格式数据